Vyacheslav Glazkov robbed of Olympic dream, world title and Anthony Joshua fight by cruel injuries – will he fight again?

 "Another record, no doubt..."

-Anthony Fowler vs Brian Rose, Martin Bakole vs Ytalo Perea and Lewis Ritson vs Joe Hughes feature on JD NXTGEN - Friday, 7pm, live on Sky Sports Action.
+Anthony Fowler vs Brian Rose, Martin Bakole vs Ytalo Perea and Lewis Ritson feature on JD NXTGEN - Friday, 7pm, live on Sky Sports Action.